-6.2 Setting up for Development
+7.2 Setting up for Development

 We have a .editorconfig specified in the top level providing editor defaults for our code style.
-We recommend to install an 'EditorConfig pluginhttp://editorconfig.org/#download' so your editor automatically adheres to our style:).
+We recommend to install an EditorConfig plugin so your editor automatically adheres to our style :).

 We recommend using a virtualenv to install the required packages in requirements.txt.
 In addition, we use Gulp as a frontend build system.
 To build the frontend resources you can run make gulp_build once npm is installed.